abinit/abinit/doc/tutorial/ffield.md

 ## 1 Ground-state properties of AlAs and general parameters

-*Before beginning, you might consider working in a different subdirectory, as for the other lessons.
+*Before beginning, you might consider working in a different subdirectory, as for the other tutorials.
 Why not create "Work-ffield" in ~abinit/tests/tutorespfn/Input?*

 In this tutorial we will assume that the ground-state properties of AlAs have